DFINITY-Education/blockchain-and-cryptocurrency/module-1.md

 ### Payment Channels

-Instead of creating a hard fork that modifies Layer 1, a second solution to cryptocurrency's throughput issue involves creating a **Layer 2** protocol that operates on top of the underlying Layer 1 blockchain. **Payment Channels** are one such Layer 2 protocol that aim to enable faster and more affordable micro transactions, increasing the throughput of the network.
+Instead of creating a hard fork that modifies Layer 1, a second solution to cryptocurrency's throughput issue involves creating a **Layer 2** protocol that operates on top of the underlying Layer 1 blockchain. **Payment Channels** are one such Layer 2 protocol that aim to enable faster and more affordable microtransactions, increasing the throughput of the network.
 Payment Channels allow users to make payments without immediately committing each transaction to the blockchain.

 Bitcoin, for instance, uses a payment channel called the **Lightning Network**, which operates by opening an "off-chain" payment channel between two users.
 These two users can make any number of transactions without the payments ever reaching the main blockchain.
 Once the users decide to reconcile their activity, they conduct a final closing transaction on the blockchain that represents the net outcome of the series of off-chain payments.